-Additional symptoms can also be present, and for more than one month after the event an individual with PTSD may:
+Additional symptoms can also be present for more than one month after the event:

-- Try to avoid situations or things that remind them of the traumatic event
+- Trying to avoid situations or things that remind them of the traumatic event

-- Not remember important parts of the traumatic event
+- Not remembering important parts of the traumatic event

-- View themselves, others and the world in a negative way
+- Viewing themselves, others and the world in a negative way

-- Lose interest in activities they used to enjoy and feel detached from family and friends
+- Losing interest in activities they used to enjoy, and feeling detached from family and friends

-- Feel a sense of emotional numbness, feel irritable or have angry or violent outbursts
+- Feeling a sense of emotional numbness, feeling irritable or having angry or violent outbursts

-- Feel as if they’re constantly on guard or alert for signs of danger and startle easily
+- Feeling as if they’re constantly on guard or alert for signs of danger and startle easily

-- Access: a support team of being who have a positive effect on you and who you feel able to be vulnerable around.
+- Access: a support team of family and friends who have a positive effect on you and who you feel able to be vulnerable around.

-- Commit: It can be helpful to commit to regular activities and structure you day.
-This can minimize excessive reflection on negative thoughts.
-Some people keep to a daily schedule (e.g wake at a certain time, walk in the morning) to gain a control and accomplishment.
+- Commit: It can be helpful to commit to regular activities and structure to your day, to minimize excessive reflection on negative thoughts.
+Some people keep to a daily schedule (e.g wake at a certain time, walk in the morning) to achieve a sense of control and accomplishment.

-- Physical Exercise: Take time out for yourself, making sure you engage in regular physical exercise.
-Not only can the extra endorphins help to elevate your mood, but exercise can be a great method to release your tension and angst (not to mention keeping your health in check!)
+- Physical Exercise: Take time out for yourself and engage in regular physical exercise.
+Not only can the extra endorphins help to elevate your mood, but exercise can be an adaptive way to release your tension and angst!

-- Abstinence: Try to avoid alcohol, stimulants and other substances during this hard phase, as there is a higher risk that consuming these will lead to dependencies and/ or abuse.
+- Abstinence: Try to avoid alcohol, stimulants and other substances during this period, as there is a higher risk that consuming these can lead to dependencies and/or abuse.

 - Accept: Try not to block out the negative memories and dismiss how you are really feeling to friends and family.
 Letting yourself experience these challenging emotions and being able to talk through them when the opportunity arises is part of the recovery process.
 Accepting a painful emotion does not mean liking it, it just means processing it.

 - Journal: Keep a journal.
 If you can’t talk about how you are feeling with others, write your thoughts down on paper.
-It can aid in insight and reflection later.
+This does not need to be in any structred manner; you can even draw a picture or use dot points.
+Journalling can aid in insight and reflection later.

 - Express: Try to express your emotions in any way that you can.
-Trying something new and creative such as art, cooking, dance, music, or yoga, you may find to be very therapeutic, relaxing and enjoyable.
+Trying something new and creative such as art, cooking, dance, music, or yoga, can be very therapeutic, relaxing and enjoyable.

-Everyone’s sense of “trauma” is different.
-For example what one person finds traumatic may not be so for another.
+Everyone’s sense of “trauma” is different; what one person finds traumatic may not be so for another.
 However, some people may have an increased likelihood of developing PTSD if they:

-- Directly received harm from the event itself
+- Directly experienced harm from the event itself

-- Have a past history or genetic predisposition of other mental health conditions
+- Have a previous history or genetic predisposition of other mental health conditions

 - Have had previous, repeated exposure to harm, such as physical, psychological or sexual abuse during childhood or otherwise.

-It is also common for individuals to develop other mental health issues as a response to the traumatic even itself, or as an associated consequence after developing PTSD.
-The most common of these include depression, specific phobias, drug and alcohol abuse, or any other forms of addiction or dependencies.
+It is also common for individuals to develop other mental health difficulties in response to the traumatic even itself, or as an associated consequence of developing PTSD.
+The most common of these includes depression, specific phobias, drug and alcohol abuse, or any other forms of addiction or dependencies.

-It is recommended that anyone who has experienced high, unmanageable levels of distress, or any of the obvious PTSD symptoms previously outlined, for a timeframe exceeding one month seek advice from a doctor or psychologist.
-They will be able to make a formal assessment and possible diagnosis, for the necessary treatment to commence.
+It is recommended that anyone who has experienced high, unmanageable levels of distress, or any of the obvious PTSD symptoms for longer than one month following the experience of a traumatic event, seeks advice and treatment from a trained health professional.

-People of all ages, including children can develop PTSD.
-The criteria for PTSD in children is much the same as for adults, although the benchmark standards have been recently updated to include children under the age of six.
+In the face of a traumatic situation, anyone can develop PTSD, including children.
+The criteria for PTSD in children is similar to the critera for for adults, although the benchmark standards have been recently updated to include children under the age of six: